armbian/configurator/docs/PACKAGING.md

 Then, in each of the "cli", "tui", "gui" subdirectories, the following files might be used by the packager :

+* `BUILD.sh`
+   This script must be executed by the packaging script, at the root folder of the current module, in order to build the module.
+   Its content will be concatenated with all the other specific `BUILD.sh` found.
+   See **Build phase**

+* `DEPS.build`
+   Mode and architecture specific set of dependencies required to execute `BUILD.sh` correctly.
+   See **Build phase**

+* `DEPS.remove.build`
+   Mode and architecture specific list of packages, to remove from the list of packages to install in order to build the module.
+   See **Build phase**

+* `DEPS_${distribution}.build`
+   Mode, architecture and distribution specific set of dependencies required to execute `BUILD.sh` correctly.
+   See **Build phase**

+* `DEPS_${distribution}.remove.build`
+   Mode, architecture and distribution specific list of packages that will be removed remove from the list of packages, defined in the various `DEPS.build` files.
+   See **Build phase**

 * `DEPS`
    Mode specific dependencies files.